tessleptrue/wesshacks/README.md

 A website created by Olivia Bordon, Ford McDill, Chase Yahn-Krafft, and Tess Lepeska-True

+AI Assistance Disclaimer:

+Parts of this project were developed with assistance from Claude, an AI assistant by Anthropic, and ChatGPT, an AI chatbot by OpenAI.
+Claude and ChatGPT were used to help with code generation and debugging.
+All AI-assisted contributions were reviewed and validated to ensure they meet the requirements of the assignment.

 ## Homework 3

 #### Ford's Postman Interface: